Thoughts

 A person who is blind uses a keyboard with a refreshable braille display.

 As we work together to foster a more inclusive web experience, I hope more and more developers consider tactile intelligence.
 Vision and hearing do not make a complete web experience for all of us.
 Now it sounds far-fetched, but in the still distant future, wouldn’t it be wonderful to feel clothing from your home before you buy it, smell a flower you choose for your significant other, or even taste the food you are about to order?
-Wouldn’t it be amazing if there were other sensory frontiers of understanding we could achieve by experiencing the world in ways we haven’t thought of yet?
+What about easy access to tactile maps so that people without useable vision can understand the geographical landscape of an unfamiliar city or country before they visit?Wouldn’t it be amazing if there were other sensory frontiers of understanding we could achieve by experiencing the world in ways we haven’t thought of yet?
 Today this seems like poorly plotted fantasy, but two centuries ago, it was thought to be impossible for more than a few blind people to read.
 People with disabilities often point the way to greater possibilities for understanding the world.

-Kristen Witucki, is a Tamman partner and contributor.
+Kristen Witucki is a Tamman partner and contributor.
 A published author and educator, she brings her lived experience and perspective to the Tamman Team

 Never Miss an Insight